RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-edit-delete-table-views-in-designer/how-to-edit-delete-table-views-in-designer.md

 <iframe allowfullscreen="allowfullscreen" frameborder="0" height="420" src="https://www.youtube.com/embed/uEC231-7t0U?si=ZSVHM-1fOgOPv22i" title="YouTube video player" width="750"></iframe>

-## How to make a table view not visible / visible to users in explorer?
+## How to make a table view visible / not visible to users in explorer

 Visibility refers to whether the subject Table View is visible in Explorer for application or not.
 If a Visibility of a Table View is set ON (checked), it means that the subject View will be present in the list of Views in Explorer.